A clever letter can really pack a punch!

 4. The letters must be accompanied by the student’s first name, age, state/province of residence, and shipping address.
 (The address should be accompanied by a first and last name, but only the student’s first name will be listed next to his or her entries.)

-• 2–3 finalists will receive an autographed copy of one of the novels from Mr. Schwabauer’s Legends of Tira-Nor series: Runt the Brave, Runt the Hunted, or The Curse of the Seer.
-(If your student is a finalist, we will email you to ask which book he or she would prefer.)
+• Prizes include specially designed certificates, as well as autographed copies of one of the novels from Mr. Schwabauer’s Legends of Tira-Nor series: Runt the Brave, Runt the Hunted, or The Curse of the Seer.
+(If your student wins an autographed book, we will email you to ask which book he or she would prefer.)

-Join us on Tuesday, February 18, at 7:00 p.m.
+Thursday, February 23, at 10:00 a.m.
 Central for roughly 45 minutes of student submissions!
-Mr. S. (accompanied by his daughter) will read letter exchanges aloud, award prizes to the winners, and appreciate the creativity of each submission.
+Mr. S. and Cover Story team member Sarah will read letter exchanges aloud, award prizes to the winners, and appreciate the creativity of each submission.